LLM Structured Outputs: Anti-Patterns

 Problem: Hard-coding logic to process specific keys or fields in structured output tightly couples your system to a particular version of the model.

-Example: If a model’s structured output format evolves (e.g., changes in field names or nesting), hardcoded logic will fail.
+Example: If a model’s structured output format evolves (for example, changes in field names or nesting), hardcoded logic will fail.

 Solution: Use dynamic parsing and validation methods to handle different versions of the output gracefully.
 Ensure backward compatibility where possible.